istio/istio.io/content/en/docs/setup/install/standalone-operator/index.md

 ---
-title: Standalone Operator Install [Experimental]
+title: Standalone Operator Install
 description: Instructions to install Istio in a Kubernetes cluster using the Istio operator.
 weight: 25
 keywords: [kubernetes, operator]
 aliases:
 ---

-{{< boilerplate experimental-feature-warning >}}

 This guide installs Istio using the standalone Istio [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
-The only dependencies required are a supported Kubernetes cluster and the `kubectl` command.
+The only dependencies required are a supported Kubernetes cluster, the `kubectl` and the `istioctl` command at the release version.

 To install Istio for production use, we recommend [installing with {{< istioctl >}}](/docs/setup/install/istioctl/) instead.